 - To develop critical knowledge and understanding of issues and practice in regional development in the context of Barcelona as a regional capital and Catalonia as an autonomous region within the European contexts;

-- To further critical knowledge and understanding of issues, resources, policy and practice in relation to planning, business, nature conservation, sustainable tourism, heritage and language in Barcelona and Catalonia.
-Specific themes will be selected for each cohort field visit and will be introduced during the first staff lead seminar.
+- To further critical knowledge and understanding of issues, resources, policy and practice in relation to planning, business,heritage and nature conservation, sustainable tourism, culture and language in Barcelona and Catalonia.
+Specific themes will be selected and will be introduced by the staff.

-- To apply and further study skills and competence in investigating and gathering data in a new geographical setting, collating , analysing, interpreting and evaluating that date and presenting findings in a range of coherent forms – the planning presentation , extended research essay, and short tasks .
+- To apply and further study skills and competence in investigating and gathering data in a new place based and geographical setting, collating , analysing, interpreting and evaluating that date and presenting findings in a range of coherent forms – the planning presentation , extended research essay, and short tasks .

-This single semester, 20-credit module at Level Three includes the following elements and is assessed 100% by coursework: -
+This single semester, 20-credit module at Level Six (third UG year) includes the following elements and is assessed 100% by coursework: -

-• Seven-day residential field study visit to the city of Barcelona and the Autonomous Region of Catalonia, Spain.
+• Five day field course studying the Autonomous Region of Catalonia and its capital city of Barcelona.
 A detailed itinerary is provided in the field visit handbook for the group which includes a period of individual research

 • A series of one-hour staff lead preparatory seminars, Wks1-5.
-These are compulsory and a register will be taken.
+These are compulsory .

 • Directed investigative and analytical research task to inform a 10 minute formal power-point presentation for week 5.
-This will be undertaken in pair groups each tackling a set theme of choice relevant as background research for the study tour.
+This will be undertaken individually with each person tackling a set theme of choice relevant as background research for the study tour.

-• Best use of free time during the visit will be planned in advance in order to gather field based material/observations to inform your choice of research report.
-On return you will be required to submit an individually written, evaluative and analytical report by the end of the semester (exact date to be circulated later).
+• During your field week you will gather material/observations to inform your choice of research report.
+You will be required to submit an individually written, evaluative and analytical report by the end of the semester

 Grade A- and above